nancyfosua/Project_GDA/README.md

 # Project_GDA
+The main aim of this project is to implement Gaussian Discrimimant Analysis from scratch and generalize it.

 This repository presents, our modeling of the Gaussian Discriminant Analysis

 ALL The modules are found in this folder